 Car and tire buying

 - Buy fuel efficient cars: There are plenty of hybrid and other fuel efficient cars to choose from.
-In my Best of March 2008 article, you’ll find a link for some of the least expensive hybrids on the market.
-Another great site to check out is Fuel Economy, a government run website about hybrid vehicles.
+Check out is Fuel Economy, a government-run website about hybrid vehicles.
 These cars are the ultimate in money management when it comes to fuel cost.

 - Buy an electric or gas powered scooter: These scooters are commonplace in many parts of the world, and their popularity is growing in the U.S. A Vespa, for example, gets up to 72 miles per gallon and has a top speed of 59 mph.